If you are looking for information on COVID-19 vaccines, please see our COVID-19 vaccines program.

 Immunisation for pregnancy

-If you are pregnant, you can currently get the influenza and whooping cough (pertussis) vaccines free through the National Immunisation Program.
-The Abrysvo® vaccine will be added to the NIP in 2025.
+If you are pregnant, you can get the influenza, whooping cough (pertussis) and respiratory syncytial virus (RSV) vaccines for free through the National Immunisation Program.

 Find more information: Immunisation for pregnancy